08 August, 2013

 Next go to the Extender, Extensions sub-tab, click the Add button, this will bring up a new window where you'll select Python as the Extension type and then input the path of the extension code.

 At this point the extension is loaded.
-Click the Close button and you’re ready to go.
-From here use browser of choice configured to use Burp Proxy and find a site that uses the BigIP Cookie.
-When burp does a passive scan, it will report it in the Scanner Advisory.
+Click the Close button and you're ready to go.
+From here use the browser of your choice configured to use Burp Proxy and find a site that uses the BigIP Cookie.
+When Burp does a passive scan, it will report it in the Scanner Advisory.

-Now that we have it installed and working lets talk about the code.
+Now that we have it installed and working let's talk about the code.
 The file with comments and spaces is 152 lines long.
-It begins with the obligatory list of imports the extension we’ll need.
+It begins with the obligatory list of imports the extension will need.

 # setup Imports